 Construction union UCATT has warmly welcomed the decision that blacklister Ian Kerr will be sent for sentencing in a Crown Court.

 Kerr was tried today by Macclesfield Magistrates Court.
 He pleaded guilty but failed to attend in person.

-The magistrates decided against sentencing Kerr because the maximum fine of £5000 they could levy was “wholly inadequate”.
+However the Magistrates decided against sentencing Mr Kerr because they said the maximum fine of £5,000 they could levy was “wholly inadequate”.
 The case has now been transferred to the Crown Court where Kerr could face an unlimited fine.

-Construction union Ucatt has warmly welcomed the decision.
-Alan Ritchie, general secretary, described Kerr’s failure to attend as “gutless” and “showing contempt for justice”.
+Alan Ritchie, general secretary of UCATT, described Mr Kerr’s failure to attend as: “Gutless” and “showing contempt for justice.”

-“The magistrates’ decision should be applauded.
+Ritchie added: “The magistrates’ decision should be applauded.
 Mr Kerr set out to ruin construction workers’ lives.
-He deserves the maximum possible sentence,” he said.
+He deserves the maximum possible sentence.”

 Electrical and Mechanical Contractor